OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Griffon.md

 # Griffon

-Large, rapacious predators combining the features of an eagle (head, wings, front claws) and a lion.
+Large, rapacious predators combine the features of an eagle (head, wings, front claws) and a lion.
 Prey on horses.

 ------